derdoktor667/flight32/README.md

 **Note:** This is a general guide.
 Always consult the schematic and pinout diagram specific to your ESP32 Devkit board.

 ---

-## 🗺️ Roadmap

-Flight32 is an actively developed project.
-Here's a glimpse of what's on the horizon:

-- [ ] Integration of more advanced sensors (e.g., barometer, magnetometer).
-- [x] Implementation of different flight modes (e.g., Acro, Angle, Horizon).
-- [ ] Support for more receiver protocols (e.g., CRSF, SBUS).
-- [ ] Support for more ESC protocols.

 ## 🤝 Contribute